gnana70/tamil_ocr/README.md

   </p>
 </div>

  OCR Tamil can help you extract text from signboard, nameplates, storefronts etc., from Natural Scenes with high accuracy.
 This version of OCR is much more robust to tilted text compared to the Tesseract, Paddle OCR and Easy OCR as they are primarily built to work on the documents texts and not on natural scenes.
-This model is work in progress, feel free to contribute!!!

 ## Languages Supported 🔛
 **➡️ English**